salsify/broccoli-css-modules/README.md

  - `classMapping`: a hash mapping each original classname from the module to its namespaced equivalent(s)
  - `modulePath`: the relative path of the module to be formatted The function should return a string representing the content to be written out.
 By default, the given object will be emitted as the default export of an ES6 module.

+##### `postcssOptions`
+A hash of options that will be passed directly through to the PostCSS processor.
+This allows the use of e.g. custom syntax in the processed files.